rickekelschot/backbone-patterns/README.md

 ## Command, PubSub & Request/Reply
 Design patterns are the heart of every well written application.
-The Command, PubSub & Request/Reply patterns are deeply integrated within Backbone Patterns.
+The Command, PubSub & Request/Reply patterns are deeply integrated within Backbone.Supercharged.
 See the API section for more information

 ## Supercharged Backbone.Views
 We added some extra functions to the default Backbone.View, making it more robust and easier to use in larger projects.